briis/unifiprotect/README.md

 ## Docs for Old Versions

-If you are not using the latest beta of the integration, you can view old versions of this README at any time in Github at `https://github.com/briis/unifiprotect/tree/{VERSION}`.
+If you are not using the latest beta of the integration, you can view old versions of this README at any time in GitHub at `https://github.com/briis/unifiprotect/tree/{VERSION}`.
 Example, docs for v0.9.1 can be found at [https://github.com/briis/unifiprotect/tree/v0.9.1](https://github.com/briis/unifiprotect/tree/v0.9.1)

 ## Minimal Versions